Make-School-Courses/CS-1.3-Core-Data-Structures/Class8.md

     - `front` - return the item at the front of the buffer
     - `dequeue` - remove and return the item at the front of the buffer
 - Annotate `enqueue` and `dequeue` methods with running time complexity analysis
-- Write unit tests for to ensure the `CircularBuffer` class is robust
+- Write unit tests to ensure the `CircularBuffer` class is robust
     - Include test cases for each class instance method and property
 - Annotate `enqueue` and `dequeue` methods with running time complexity analysis